gh0stwizard/staticperl-modules/README.md

 1. Replaced Build.PL with almost exactly the same Makefile.PL.
 2. Moved some \*.xs, \*.c, \*.h files to root directory (mostly).
-This is much easer that writing a lot of strings to configure Makefile.PL to find this files.
+This is much easer then writing a lot of strings to configure Makefile.PL to find this files.

 Why you did not posting issues to bug tracker, creating patches?